Paul Tapner's horror rotational fall at Badminton - Horsetalk.co.nz

 Tapner said later he and King were both safe and sound after the unscheduled dismount.
 “King and I are perfectly OK after our acrobatics especially thanks to protection kit,” he said.

-Earlier in the day British rider Emily Gilruth, 40, was airlifted to hospital by helicopter after falling from Topwood Beau.
+Earlier in the day British rider Emily Gilruth, 40, was airlifted to hospital by helicopter after falling from Topwood Beau at the third fence.
+She is in intensive care.

-An event spokesman said there were no reports of injuries to horses at the event.
+An event spokesman said there were no reports of injuries to horses at the event, however, Shane Rose’s horse Shanghai Joe slipped on gravel and injured a forelimb after falling at fence 19 and galloping back to the stables.
+He was stabilised at the event’s veterinary centre by an orthopaedic specialist before being transferred to Breadstone Veterinary Hospital for further assessment and treatment.

-Germany’s Ingrid Klimke is in the lead going into the final jumping phase.

-Note: Update: Badminton accident claims life of Australian eventer Shanghai Joe